amcneil36/amcneil36.github.io/blogs/local-and-ci-server-build-recommendations.md

 ### Smoke test deployments
 When deploying to any environment, we should have smoke tests that run to make sure that the environment is configured properly.<sup>a</sup> If any external service we depend on is not working or not configured properly, the test should fail.

+### Nightly build
+Nightly builds are builds that run once per day, usually around 3 am when no one is awake.
+These are most commonly done with tests that might use expensive resources or take a long time.
+The downside of nightly builds is that if something goes wrong, you don't find out until the next day.
+It would be convenient if everything ran on commit so that you know sooner if something went wrong.
+However, some things are too expensive and just can't be ran on commit.

+Tests like load tests, stress tests, and longevity tests are all good candidates to have ran nightly on a ci-server.<sup>a</sup> Thse tests would also ideally be ran in parallel.

 ## Sources
 a.
 Humble, Jez and Farley, David.
 Continuous Delivery: Reliable Software Releases Through Build, Test And Deployment Automation.
 Addison-Wesley, 2010.
 b.
 Beck, Kent and Andres, Cynthia.
 Extreme Programming Explained.
 Addison-Wesley, 2004.